dragonmantank/mtg-demo/README.md

 1. Copy `.env.dist` to `.env`
 2. Edit file with your OpenTok and Nexmo info
-3. Run `composer install` in the root of the project to download PHP dependencies
+3. Run `composer.phar install` in the root of the project to download PHP dependencies
 4. In `frontend/`, run `npm install` to download Node dependencies

 ### Docker